02.09.2022 | Test your energy knowledge

 C – IWB

-The energy service providers Axpo and IWB have joined forces to transform the Muttsee dam into the largest alpine solar plant in Switzerland.
+The energy service experts Axpo and IWB have joined forces to transform the Muttsee dam into the largest alpine solar plant in Switzerland.
 "The company consistently strives for a climate-friendly energy supply.
 This includes the expansion of electricity production from solar energy with targeted investments in Switzerland," says Claus Schmidt, CEO of IWB.

 5. Who will purchase the power at a fixed price for 20 years?